infracost/docs/docs/features/cli_commands.md

 ## Upload runs

 When you use the `infracost comment` command, Infracost automatically detects pull request and commit metadata from various CI/CD systems.
 The metadata is stored in the Infracost JSON output as it is useful to show you what repo, pull request or commit was used to generate the cost estimate.
-The metadata is also shown in your Infracost Cloud dashboard.

-If you do not use `infracost comment`, you can still define this metadata as follows:
+The metadata is also needed by Infracost Cloud's dashboard to show you pull request costs over time.
+If you **do not** use `infracost comment`, you can still define this metadata as follows and use Infracost Cloud as normal:
-1. Set [the applicable environment variables](/docs/features/environment_variables/#environment-variables-to-override-metadata) when you run `infracost breakdown` and `diff`.
+1. Set the [required and optional environment variables](/docs/features/environment_variables/#environment-variables-to-override-metadata) when you run `infracost breakdown` and `diff`.
 2. If you have multiple Infracost JSON files, run [`infracost output`](#combined-output-formats) to combine them into one Infracost JSON file.
-3. Go to [Infracost Cloud](https://dashboard.infracost.io) > your organization > Org Settings and turn-off the cost estimate dashboard so runs are not uploaded automatically.
-You should also stop using the `INFRACOST_ENABLE_CLOUD` environment variable as you'll upload the results in the following step.
+3. Go to [Infracost Cloud](https://dashboard.infracost.io) > your organization > Org Settings and **turn-off** the cost estimate dashboard so runs are not uploaded automatically.
+4. **Remove** the `INFRACOST_ENABLE_CLOUD=true` environment variable from your CI/CD system as you'll upload the results directly in the following step.
-4. In your CI/CD system, run `infracost upload --path infracost.json`.
+5. In your CI/CD system, run `infracost upload --path infracost.json`.
 This uploads the Infracost JSON file to Infracost Cloud and associates it with the organization from your `INFRACOST_API_KEY`.
 This command uploads the data regardless of your Org Settings or the `INFRACOST_ENABLE_CLOUD` environment variable.

 If you defined pull request metadata, you should see the cost estimate in your Infracost Cloud dashboard.
-If you did not define pull request metadata, you should see the cost estimate in the Repos page.
+If you did not define pull request metadata and only defined commit metadata, you should see the cost estimate in the Repos > All estimates page.